updated on 31.12.2020 at 12h57

 - by post (no registered mail): 12-14 Avenue Emile Reuter, L - 2420 Luxembourg.

-Given that some structures will not be able to resume all their activities immediately after the end of the state of crisis and that they will not be able to work at full capacity, the government has decided that leave for family support shall be maintained until 25 November 2020.
+This measure has been extended until 24 May 2021.
 It should be noted that the leave for family support shall end if the approved care structure notifies the Minister that it has resumed all or part of its activities and that there is a place available in the approved service for the person concerned.

 What is the family leave in the event of quarantine or isolation of a child ?